pbtrre95/The_Nature_Of_Code/01_introduction/03_Proof_of_Uniform_Distribution/README.md

 # Uniform Distribution of Numbers

-This will prove that the random() produces just that
+This will prove that the random() produces just that.
+Over time as more and more random numbers are chosen, the history of the numbers picked will mean that the lesser picked numbers will be picked more often.
+This will create a more even distribution across each number.

 A an array of 20 zeros at the beginning.
 A loop runs and a random index in the array is incremented by 1.
 For each frame and each incrementation, the background is drawn with the values of each index indicated by a rectangle of a height of the given values.